All That She Wants: Composition

 Denniz Pop introduced many changes to the song.
 He was not fond of the rap vocals on the original demo, and these were subsequently replaced with short spoken word sections.
 A new second verse was also added.
 Though vocals were recorded by all four members for this version, Jenny's vocals were eventually cut on the final release.
 The song was initially in a major key, but was changed to minor upon Linn's insistence.
 Jenny Berggren, sister to Linn and Jonas, explained that changing the key to minor allowed the song to portray a greater level of sadness and increased its relatability.
 Some of the other material on the Happy Nation album stemmed from "All That She Wants", leading the album to have a darker sound.

 The final version of the song evolved into a dark fusion of dub-reggae with pop which became the band's trademark sound.
-The song is performed in the key of C minor with a tempo of 94 beats per minute in common time.
-The vocals span from G3 to C5.
+Sheet music for the song shows the key of C minor (with the first verse in the key of C major) and a tempo of 94 beats per minute in common time signature, with vocals spanning from G3 to C5.
 Jenny noted that it was about "a woman who is always leaving and that is because the woman is not whole in herself."
 Jonas stated that the song "is about a girl I knew a long time ago, but I didn't [realize that] when I did the lyrics."